healpy/healpy/README.rst

 and upgraded with:

-$ pip install --upgraded healpy --user
+$ pip install --upgrade healpy --user

 Known Issues
 ------------